itsmanishsingh/html-css-04/Readme.md

-# Yet to write

-In this project positions and flex-box concept was introduced.
+# In this project positions and flex-box concept are introduced.

 ### This project took me around 1.5 hours to finish